Innkeepr/aws-configuration-helper/README.md

 > cd aws-configuration-helper/

 - copy keypair file from your local machine to instance.
 YOURACCESS can be found in AWS --> EC2 --> Instance --> Choose the instance --> use Öffentlicher IPv4-DNS

+#### Linux
 > scp -i innkeepr-keypair.pem innkeepr-keypair.pem ubuntu@ec2-**YOURACCESS**.eu-central-1.compute.amazonaws.com:/home/ubuntu/aws-configuration-helper

+#### Windows
+- Install / Open FileZilla
+- Set up the server for ssh via Öffentlicher IPv4-DNS
+- choose authentification via Schlüsselparameter
+- Upload the innkeepr-policy-taks-role.ppk file
+- Save
+- Connect to Instance
+- Drag File to Instance folder aws-configuration-helper

 ### Step 5: Install prerequisites for AWS
+For the next step you need the AWS Access Key and AWS Secret Access Key.
+If you do not already have them you can create them at AWS --> Click on the Arrow of your username --> choose Ihre Sicherheitsanmeldeinformationen --> go to Zugriffsschlüssel (Zugriffsschlüssel-ID und geheimer Zugriffsschlüssel) --> Neuen Zugriffsschlüssel erstellen.

+To install prerequisites run
 > sudo sh install-prerequisites.sh

 To enter during the process: